-If we don't own a standard in print or online, you may request a copy through ILL.
+If we don't own a standard in print or online, we may either request via interlibrary loan or purchase through TechStreet.

 ISO are purchased selectivity as needed for classes and research.
 They are added to the paper collection in Mullins Library and may be checked out.
 Individual standards can be found by searching OneSearch using the standard number.
 More details about available ISO standards can be found at ISO Standards.

 If you need an ISO standard we do now own you may request it through ILL or contact the Engineering Librarian for additional assistance.
 ISO standards are expensive, so it is helpful if you interact with the Engineering Librarian to determine if an alternative resource might provide the information you need.